zrodevkaan/ChirpCatch/README.md

 Currently the term "downloading" means it will open the media in a new tab that you can right click to save.
 I will come up with a new solution soon.

-ChipCatch plans to add more features so ***please*** do suggest anything you may find interesting or useful!
+ChirpCatch plans to add more features so ***please*** do suggest anything you may find interesting or useful!

 ## Credits